Creative Christmas Tree Themes

 Traditional Rustic Christmas Tree

-Bring a cozy cabin vibe to your home by decking out your tree in traditional favorites.
+Bring a cozy cabin vibe to your home by decking out your Christmas tree in traditional favorites.
 Red ribbon garland, pinecone stars, and woodland creature ornaments make for a rustic scheme.
-Add plaid details, like wrapping paper and ribbons, to complete the look in a way that's both classic and on-trend.
+Add plaid details, like wrapping paper and Christmas tree ribbons, to complete the look in a way that's both classic and on-trend.

 Collected Memories Christmas Tree

-Spend time reflecting with a collected memories tree theme.
+Spend time reflecting with a collected memories Christmas tree theme.
 Prepare well ahead of time by pulling your oldest ornaments out of storage or asking family members to send you some of theirs.
-Add ornaments from your parents or your grandparents, and make an entire day out of decorating the tree, telling stories about the ornaments as you go.
+Add ornaments from your parents or your grandparents and make an entire day out of decorating the tree, telling stories about the ornaments as you go.

 (image credit: Amy Buchanan)